-ABOUT THE SHOW This searing satire examines race and identity in contemporary American society.
-Four actors portray more than 30 characters in a series of often-comedic snapshots that employ farcical stereotypes in order to shock, provoke, and ultimately highlight the corrosiveness of prejudice.
+ABOUT THE SHOW Four actors play 30+ characters in this fast-paced vignette play that asks, what beauty goes unseen when prejudice obscures our vision?
+Through a series of 15 hilarious, unsettling, and all-too-real snapshots, farcical stereotypes make way for truth.
 When the characters finally cross the finish line, what’s revealed is the common denominator of humanity: a desire to know, to understand, to connect.

 DATES October 24-November 17, 2019